simonhklaassen/Mock-Course-Task/README.md

-**Changing the slug of an existing assignment or task will mean that the this assignment/task will be disabled in ACCESS and a new one created in its palce!
+**Changing the slug of an existing assignment or task will mean that the this assignment/task will be disabled in ACCESS and a new one created in its place!
 This means all student submissions for the old one will not be visible in the newly created assignment/task.**

 As such, **slugs should not be changed** if at all possible.
 In principle,